upwaveHQ/API-Doc/source/includes/_updatecard.md

 -------- | ----------- | --------------
 description | `string` | plain-text or HTML allowed due_dt | `datetime-iso` | updates the cards due-dt.
-Pass *null* to remove due-dt color | `color-id` | updates the color for this card.
-Pass *null* to remove color archive | `boolean` | if true the card will be moved to the archive finished | `boolean` | toggle the completed state of a card assigned | `id-list` | will assign this card to those user accounts sort_before | `mixed` | sorts this card before given card id.
+Pass *null* to remove due-dt color | `color-id` | updates the color for this Card.
+Pass *null* to remove color archive | `boolean` | if true the Card will be moved to the archive finished | `boolean` | toggle the completed state of a Card assigned | `id-list` | will assign this Card to those user accounts sort_before | `integer` | sorts this Card before given Card id.
 (0 will sort last)

-To update a card you patch in a JSON object with the fields you'd like to update.
+To update a Card you patch in a JSON object with the fields you'd like to update.
 For date fields, use UTC.

 <aside class="notice">The <strong>title</strong> attribute of a Card cannot be set as it is automatically based on the description fields first line.</aside>